Primary

 Flare your elbows out to roughly 90 degrees from your torso—the opposite of a standard row where elbows stay tucked.
 Pull to shoulder height, not your hip.
 Think about pulling with your rear delts, not your lats.

-Want Bent-Over Rear Delt Row in your program?
+See where Bent-Over Rear Delt Row fits in your weekly plan

 Bend over with flat back.